51: Assemble the right product team

 The UK Government now has many digital teams based on the blueprint established by the Government Digital Service (GDS).
 I’ve worked in Ministry of Justice (MOJ) Digital, and in turn closely with GDS as a service assessor for the MOJ.

 These government digital teams have a way to ensure their digital services and products are created in the right way.
 In this post I’ll share with you how they do this and explain how you can make it work at your organisation.

 The ideal product team #

 According to GDS, the ideal team needs to be multidisciplinary, autonomous, and to keep the key roles separate.
 The make-up of the team and the way it works is vital for ensuring digital services and products are created in the right way.
-In fact, it’s so important that the GDS assessors will always check that the team is working in this way, and will not allow a digital service to progress if it’s not: it’s point 3 of their Digital by Default Service Standard.
+In fact, it’s so important that the GDS assessors will always check that the team is working in this way, and will not allow a digital service to progress if it’s not: it’s point 6 of their Service Standard.

 Being multidisciplinary means that the team is made up of the right people with the right skills, when they’re needed; autonomy means that the product manager and team are empowered to take decisions about their product and to work in the way the team needs to as they create it; and separation of roles means that the same person is not performing multiple roles on the team, for example being both product manager (roughly equivalent to a service manager in GDS terms) and user researcher.